 Victoria Embankment, Upper/Lower Thames Street and Tower Hill, Albert Embankment, Millbank, Borough High Street, Blackfriars Road, Elephant and Castle roads and Aldgate “gyratory” even though that no longer exists.

-These proposals are part of the “Vision Zero Action Plan” and Mayor Sadiq Khan’s Transport Strategy which the ABD has strongly opposed (see https://www.freedomfordrivers.org/against-mts.htm for campaign details).
+These proposals are part of the “Vision Zero Action Plan” and Mayor Sadiq Khan’s Transport Strategy which we have strongly opposed (see https://www.freedomfordrivers.org/against-mts.htm for campaign details).
 It’s just another step in discouraging and impeding vehicle traffic which is adding to journey times and damaging London.

 Will it have any impact on road casualties as claimed?
 Highly unlikely as the City of London wide-area 20-MPH scheme has demonstrated where there was no overall reduction in road accidents and minor casualties actually increased.
 The solution to road casualties is to look at where accidents occur and re-engineer the roads.
 Not more speed cameras and lower speed limits.